data301-2021-summer2/Data-Analysis-/README.md

 ## Describe your dataset in about 150-200 words

-This dataset provides data on the occurence of food borne illnesses happening in different US states, day, month, year (2015 only), and the type of contamination.
-The purposes of undertaking this project are an inter twinning combination of fun, learning, personal interest/curiosity, and public awareness.
+The uploaded dataset is provided by the CDC (Center for Disease Control and Prevention) which, is the national public health agency of the United States.
+It contains data on the occurrence of food-borne illnesses happening in different US states, day, month, year, and the type of contamination, along with the fatality rate and other statistical measures.
+Although the data was collected from the year 1998 up till 2015, I have only considered data entries from 2015.
+This measure was exercised to reduce the overall number of data entries that would otherwise have been oversized for this particular study.
+The purpose of the given data set is accountability and public awareness.
+By performing further analysis and tests, I would like to inspect if any trends occur within the given data set or not.
+Finally, the data was collected primarily by humans working in health agencies across the US and reporting the data CDC.
 ## Team Member

-- Aashish Chilwal: Third year electrical engineering student, who loves to code!
+- Aashish Chilwal: Many eat to live, I live to eat!

 ## References